candidoregis/mood-based-music-player/README.md

 # Mood-Based Music Player

-A React application that recommends music genres based on mood using fuzzy logic and retrieves song recommendations from Spotify.
+A vanilla JavaScript application that recommends music genres based on mood using fuzzy logic and retrieves song recommendations from Spotify.

 ## Overview

 This application uses:
 - Fuzzy logic to determine music genres based on mood, energy, and vibe inputs
 - Spotify API to retrieve song recommendations for the selected genres
-- React for the frontend user interface
+- Vanilla JavaScript for the frontend user interface
-- Flask API to serve as a bridge between the React frontend and the Spotify API
+- Flask API to serve both static files and handle Spotify API requests

 **Note:** This application requires valid Spotify API credentials to function properly.
 There is no mock data fallback.